sigasi/sigasi_insights/content/faq.md

 Procedure:

-1. Select all problems you want to fix in the problems view
+1. Select all problems you want to fix in the [Problems View](/manual/views#problems-view)
 1. In the context menu, select **Quick Fix**
 1. Make sure you are dealing with identical solutions to the same problem.
    For example: five "declare signal" Quick Fixes